Skip to main content

 Storing Cooked Lasagna

-How to Freeze Lasagna
+How to Freeze Lasagna▼

 Make sure your casserole is freezer friendly.
 Then just for safe measure, envelop the casserole in a freezer safe plastic bag to ensure there is no freezer burn.
 Label and date the bag, find a flat spot in your freezer and store for up to 2 to 3 months.

 To reheat the lasagne in an oven, preheat the oven at 350 F. Cover the casserole with foil, ensure it doesn’t touch the cheese and heat for 30-35 minutes or until warmed through.
 You can use a toaster oven as well.
-To check if the lasagna is hot enough, insert a knife to reach the centre of the lasagne and touch the knife to feel the temperature.
+To check if the lasagna is hot enough, insert a knife to reach the center of the lasagna and touch the knife to feel the temperature.

-Can I make a personal-sized lasagna?
+Can I make a Personal-Sized Vegetarian Four Cheese Lasagna?▼

 If you make the full recipe, you will likely have some leftover marinara sauce and noodles.
 After all, it’s better to have extra than to run out.
 So you can now have more lasagne, especially individually prepared lasagne!